Our Luis Suarez Biography provides you info about his Childhood Story, Early Life, Parents, Family Facts, Wife, Children, Personal Life and Lifestyle.

 The Barca Legend is not a fan of showbiz despite having an estimated net worth of $70 Million.

 Similarly, his exquisite homes in both the United Kingdom and Uruguay do not receive attention.
 Especially from the press, which is solely centred on the controversies surrounding him.

 However, he is often seen driving different brands of cars, including Range Rover Sports SUV, BMWs, Cadillacs, and Audis.

 Luis Suarez Untold Facts:

-Fact#3: While he was at Liverpool he became the first player in Premier League history to score three hat-tricks against the same club, Norwich City.
+While he was at Liverpool, he became the first player in Premier League history to score three hat-tricks against the same club, Norwich City.

-Fact#4: He was found guilty of racially abusing Patrice Evra, a Judgement which Suarez disputes till this day.
+Football authorities found him guilty of racially abusing Patrice Evra, a Judgement which Suarez disputes till this day.

-Fact#5: Ranked by Spanish football website El Gol Digital as fifth in world’s list of dirtiest players, Suarez has been widely accused of diving and has admitted to pulling off the ugly act.
+Ranked by Spanish football website El Gol Digital as fifth in the world’s list of dirtiest players, Suarez has been widely accused of diving and has admitted to pulling off the ugly act.